Facebook Skip to main content

 Why be a Board Fellow?

 Seeing your knowledge in action is one of the most important and rewarding experiences you can have as a student.
-No matter where you are in your educational career, the Board Fellows Program is a great way to start using your business education to make meaningful impact in our local communities.
+No matter where you are in your educational career, the Board Fellows Program is a great way to use your business education to make a meaningful impact in our local communities.
 Here are some of the things you can look forward to during the program:

 • Develop a solid foundation in board governance and professional consulting practices through board projects with nonprofits